Support for Homeless Families and Youth

-How We Address Family Homelessness
+How We Address Family and Youth Homelessness

 Family Homelessness: The Issue

-- Risk Factors for Family Homelessness: From a low minimum wage in an expensive economy to the lack of affordable housing, families experience homelessness for a number of reasons.
+- Risk Factors for Family Homelessness: From a low minimum wage in an expensive economy to the lack of affordable housing, youth and families experience homelessness for a number of reasons.
 Learn more about the pressures that exist for families struggling with homelessness.

 Community Education and Advocacy